Tatanka Golf Course to host first NGA championship event

-The Nebraska Golf Associations’s championship season will kickoff at a first-time venue with the 22nd Nebraska Four-Ball Championship this weekend at Tatanka Golf Club in Niobrara.
+The Nebraska Golf Associations’ championship season will kickoff at a first-time venue with the 22nd Nebraska Four-Ball Championship this weekend at Tatanka Golf Club in Niobrara.

 Bennington’s Blake Giroux and Elkhorn’s Ryan Nietfeldt are back to defend their title.
 The duo, competing for the first time together last year, torched the competition last year, winning by the second-largest margin in championship history, four strokes.
 A first round 63 (-7) propelled them to the win in difficult conditions at The Players Club in Omaha.